Report Environmental Concern

 Citizen reports of environmental problems are a great complement to regular monitoring programs.
 You can provide surveillance at a level beyond that of the monitoring staff.
 Citizens often can provide immediate local information that increases the chance of eliminating illicit connections to pipes in the storm drain system.

 An environmental emergency poses an immediate threat to public health as well as the environment.
-Examples of emergencies would be:
+Examples of emergencies include:

 - Fish kills